(one synonym : Antheraea disjuncta Walker, 1865)

 This Caterpillar starts of as one of a row of eggs.
 The eggs are white and ovate, and have a diameter of about 0.5 mm.

-Later they become olive green with pink-tipped tubercles each of which has a cluster of short stiff hairs.
+Later instars become olive green with pink-tipped tubercles each of which has a cluster of short stiff hairs.

-They have been found feeding on the foliage of a variety of tree such as :
+The caterpillars have been found feeding on the foliage of a variety of trees such as :

-The Caterpillar pupates in a stiff oval cocoon on the food plant or nearby vegetation.
+The caterpillar pupates in a stiff oval cocoon on the food plant or nearby structure.

 There is a considerable variation in the coloration of adults of this species.